Queensland Intermediary Scheme

 The Queensland Intermediary Scheme (QIS) aims to overcome communication barriers and create a more accessible justice system by facilitating the communication of evidence that may not otherwise be heard.

-Through the use of intermediaries, QIS will assist witnesses with communication needs give their best evidence.
+Using intermediaries, QIS assists witnesses with communication needs give their best evidence.

-In the pilot phase, the QIS is limited to prosecution witnesses in child sexual offence matters who:
+Currently the legislation around QIS is limited to prosecution witnesses in child sexual offence matters who:

 Relevant legislation